PoojaPatkar21/Flights-and-Airports-Analytics--Power-BI/README.md

 # Flights and Airports Analytics using Power-BI and SQL
 This  project contains a Power BI dashboard for analyzing flights and airport data, utilizing KPI cards, various visualizations to extract key insights.
-Data Analysis is also done in SQL>
+Data Analysis is also done in SQL.

 ## Key Activities:
 1. Comprehending the dataset.